fr3nz99/Web-Scraping-Project/README.md

 # Web Scraping and Sentiment Analysis of Anime Reviews
-HW 3 of the Algorithmic Methods of Data Mining course at the Data Science Master's Degree in Sapienza.
+The project has been done for Algorithmic Methods of Data Mining course at the Data Science Master's Degree in Sapienza.
-## Andrea Mantuano, Gianmarco Montillo, Alessio Barboni, Francesco Pinto
+## Collaborators: Andrea Mantuano, Gianmarco Montillo, Alessio Barboni, Francesco Pinto
 ## Content description
 1. __`main.ipynb`__:
 	> This file contains the jupyter notebook with our solution of the third homework.